 Mantas and sharks

 Today we head out through Ulong Channel and troll the open waters as we make our way to Ngemelis Island.
 Dolphin and whale encounters in this area are also quite common.
 We snorkel even more of the outer reef sites to include Shark City and New Drop Off, which are typically not included in our regular itinerary.
 As the afternoon incoming tide rolls in, we’ll slip in the water at German Channel to witness the barrel rolling feeding behavior of giant mantas.
 During the mating season (highly variable, but typically covering about 3 months per year), the mantas collect in massive numbers (as many as 18 last year) and form what we call manta trains.
 All this feeding and courtship occurs just below the surface, so even snorkelers—and not just SCUBA divers—have good chances of witnessing this behavior.
-We return to the Pacific Palau Resort as the sun sets and transfer to the airport for homeward-bound flights...BL
+We return to the Pacific Palau Resort as the sun sets...BL

 Prices are for 2015

 $1795 per person, double occupancy

 Prices are not guaranteed until services are confirmed.

 Extension Cost Includes:

 - Accommodations based on double occupancy (including the night previous to the extension start)